|Date of Birth||24 February 1927, Cheniménil, Vosges, France|

 Mini Bio (1)

-Possibly waiting for some new film roles of relevance, Emmanuelle's most recent triumph was in Didier Bezace's Parisian production of Marguerite Duras' play "Savannah Bay", which marked her return to the stage after a 13 years absence.
+Having hit such a high note near the end of her film career, it seems only natural that Emmanuelle did the same thing on the Parisian stage shortly after, scoring a new triumph in Didier Bezace's production of Marguerite Duras' play "Savannah Bay", which marked her theatrical return after a 13 years absence.
 Acting a text of the celebrated author who had penned the movie which had simultaneously given her immediate fame and screen immortality was the most inspired way to bring her exceptional career to full circle.
-Duras had written the part (originally performed by Madeleine Renaud) on the condition that only an actress no longer in the spring of youth would have played it: doing otherwise would have been a mistake, but it must be added that no other actress in the same age range and associated with the author could have been an equally perfect choice.
+Duras had written the part (originally performed by Madeleine Renaud) on the condition that only an actress no longer in the spring of youth would have played it: disregarding this wish would have been a mistake, but it must be added that no other actress in the same age range and associated with the author could have been an equally perfect choice.
 Wearing that slightly absent look loaded with a mixture of vulnerability and melancholy that only she can do so effectively, the actress reached- for the few, privileged ones who witnessed this new achievement- some basically unmatchable levels of heartbreak, repeating several times the words 'mon amour' to such an involving and powerful effect no one else could have produced.
-The actress stated that she would have probably refused to ever return to the stage if it wasn't for this and, once again, her choice was a winning one.
+The actress stated that she would have probably refused to ever return to the stage hadn't she been offered this part.
+And her choice was, once again, a winning one.
+Emmanuelle kept working regularly for the next two years-- shooting films and doing poetry recitals all around Europe-- until she died on the 27 January 2017 after a secret battle with cancer.
+As profoundly devastating as the news of this artistic and human loss were, the world had to salute with utmost admiration a woman who, true to her formidable spirit, always lived a life that was determined by the choices she wanted.

 Now, considering that she won her first audience by acting one scene from "On ne badine pas avec l'Amour" in front of her future mentor, got her international consecration by playing the leading role in "Hiroshima Mon Amour" and rose from her ashes with her superlative work in "Amour", one can conclude that the word Amour is most definitely a good luck charm to Emmanuelle Riva.